A guide to cloud data warehouse

 - Chapter- 9 Data migration strategy and planning

-- Chapter- 11 Optimizing cloud data warehouses
+- Chapter- 10 Framework for optimizing cloud data warehouses

 2. Introduction to cloud data warehouse

-The abundance of data pipelines comprising of performance, customer, competitive and process-oriented data has made it easier for companies to drive actionable decision making.
+The abundance of data pipelines consisting of performance, customer, competitive and process-oriented data has made it easier for companies to drive actionable decision making.
 However, this data boom also poses a serious challenge for companies.
 With time the size of their data sets can quickly outgrow the capability of their native systems to store and process the data.

 Traditionally data warehouses served as a preferred architecture for companies to collate, organize and access enterprise data hosted on servers on-premise.
-But, finite storage capacity, cost of ownership, and the need for constant maintenance didn’t make conventional data warehouse solutions a sustainable data storage option.
+But, finite storage capacity, cost of ownership, higher latency and the need for constant maintenance didn’t make conventional data warehouse solutions a sustainable data storage option.
 Hence, the next logical data storage innovation happened in the cloud.

 With time as business expectations for on-demand data exploded, data warehousing teams increasingly shifted their data storage efforts to the cloud.
 The need to seamlessly harvest data from diverse sources and presenting it in an easily consumable format to decision-makers has made adopting cloud migration strategy indispensable today.